5T33Z0/Clover-Crate/ACPI/README.md

 Enabling `AddDTGP` injects the `DTGP` method into the  `DSDT` during boot, so that it can be utilized by other fixes and patches.
 It doesn't do anything on its own.

+> [!NOTE]
-**NOTE**: OpenCore users can add `SSDT-DTGP.aml` instead.
+> OpenCore users can add `SSDT-DTGP.aml` instead.
 But since OC heavily relies on self-contained SSDT hotpatches to make devices work instead of patched DSDTs, the `DTGP` method is rarely used/required.

 ##### DTGP Explained